Poverty gap index: Limitations

-Poverty gap index ignores the effect of inequality between the poor.
+The poverty gap index ignores the effect of inequality between the poor.
 It does not capture differences in the severity of poverty amongst the poor.
 As a theoretical example, consider two small neighborhoods where just two households each are below the official poverty line of US$500 income per year.
 In one case, household 1 has an income of US$100 per year and household 2 has an income of US$300 per year.
 In second case, the two households both have annual income of US$200 per year.
 The poverty gap index for both cases is same (60%), even though the first case has one household, with US$100 per year income, experiencing a more severe state of poverty.
 Scholars, therefore, consider poverty gap index as a moderate but incomplete improvement over poverty head count ratio.

-Scholars such as Amartya Sen suggest poverty gap index offers quantitative improvement over simply counting the poor below the poverty line, but remains limited at the qualitative level.
+Scholars such as Amartya Sen suggest poverty gap index offers a quantitative improvement over simply counting the poor below the poverty line, but remains limited at the qualitative level.
 Focusing on precisely measuring income gap diverts the attention from qualitative aspects such as capabilities, skills and personal resources that may sustainably eradicate poverty.
 A better measure would focus on capabilities and consequent consumption side of impoverished households.
 These suggestions were initially controversial, and have over time inspired scholars to propose numerous refinements.